CalebMeriga/project-2/README.md

 note:when giving the input, give the input username and the no.of tweets in quotes

-# example of input  (twitter user id and Number of tweets) :
+# example of input parameters(twitter user id and Number of tweets) :

 enter the userID'RADWIMPS'